Maximize Your Caloric Burn: Effective Running Strategies for Rapid Weight Loss

 Here’s a few things to consider when picking out a shoe:

-• Where will you be running?
-There’s shoes for hitting the road, trail running or even cross-training.
+• Know your running route.
+There are shoes for hitting the road, trail running or even cross-training.

 • Make sure the shoe fits.
 This seems obvious, but the fit of the shoe can vary even if it’s the same size as your everyday wear.
 Take a couple bouncing steps and walk around a little to make sure you aren’t sliding around to avoid blisters.
 Some shoes also offer wide or narrow toes.